Understanding Motor Inrush Currents, & NEC Article 430.52

 Understanding Motor Inrush

-Understanding Motor Inrush current, also referred to as “locked rotor current,” is the excessive Understanding Motor Inrush current flow.
-This is experienced within a motor and its conductors during the first few moments.
+Understanding Motor Inrush current, or “locked rotor current,” is the excessive Understanding of Motor Inrush current flow.
+A motor and its conductors experience this during the first few moments.
 This is following the energizing (switching on) of the NEMA motor.
 This current draw is sometimes referred to as “locked rotor current”.
-This is because the current necessary at startup to begin the rotation of a non-rotating.
-Also, de-energized NEMA motor shaft, is very similar to the extreme current draw experienced.
-This is when the moments when a motor is overloaded to the point of seizing.
-In both cases, the current draw is such that is required when the motor is trying to overcome an idle motor shaft.
+This is because the current is necessary at startup to begin the rotation of a non-rotating.
+Also, the de-energized NEMA motor shaft is very similar to the extreme current draw experienced.
+This is the moment when a motor overloads to the point of seizing.
+In both cases, the motor draws the same current required to overcome an idle motor shaft.

 Over-Current Device